buraksarac/MavenStructurePlugin/README.md

 ```

-And I recommend using '**<inherited>**' tag if you want to list modules under the parent, example pom.xml for modules:
+And I recommend using 'inherited' tag if you want to list modules under the parent, example pom.xml for modules:

 ```